 - National Summit on the Control of Agricultural Injury and Death in Canada - June 2016, Saskatoon.
-Partners: Agrivita Canada, Canadian Centre for Health and Safety in Agriculture, U of S, Centre for Research Expertise in Occupational Disease, U of T. International Panel of Experts led each topic area.
+Partners: Agrivita Canada, Canadian Centre for Health and Safety in Agriculture, U of S, Centre for Research Expertise in Occupational Disease, University of Toronto.
+International Panel of Experts led each topic area.
 Principle issues and topics for applied science research considered in the context of the Hierarchy of Control by stakeholders.

 - Workplace Safety Meeting - September 2016, Workplace Safety Prevention Services (WSPS), Toronto.
 Results of Summit taken to Ontario stakeholders.